Ají panca

 Ají panca, Peruvian red pepper, is a variety of Capsicum baccatum (a chili pepper) grown in Peru and used in Peruvian cuisine.
 It is commonly grown on the coast of Peru and measures 3 to 5 in long and 1 to 1.5 in across.
 It has thick flesh and fruity overtones, it turns deep red to burgundy when ripe.
 It is commonly sun-dried at the farms and sold dry.
 It is very mild and if deseeded and deveined is considered to have no heat but is instead used for its flavor and color.

+It is also appreciated in Ecuador, mostly in dried and powdered form, and mostly sold in traditional highlands markets.